Gold Wash Plants for Sale

 o Camp Cost

-- Cash Flow – develop an annual cash flow based the above items and determine the pretax net present value and internal rate of return.
+- Cash Flow – develop an annual cash flow based on the above items and determine the pretax net present value and internal rate of return.
 Don’t forget about tax as a next step and also consider exchange rates and profit repatriation for foreign projects.

-- Optimize – once you have the basic model complete you should go through it to see how you can maximize your profit – adjust the tonnage (which changes the capital and operating costs), adjust the cutoff grade don’t trade dollars for the sake for gold production (recreational mining) – if it does not make money leave it behind if you can, consider the haulage distances and moving the plant….
+- Optimize – once you have the basic model complete you should go through it to see how you can maximize your profit – adjust the tonnage (which changes the capital and operating costs), adjust the cutoff grade don’t trade dollars for the sake of gold production (recreational mining) – if it does not make money leave it behind if you can, consider the haulage distances and moving the plant….

 911Metallurgist can help you develop a successful mine.
 We can guide you through the steps required and assist you every step of the way no matter the size of your operation.